statista/docs-developers/docs/index.md

 #### Installed Extras and usage
 ### Abbreviations
 abbreviations can be defined with a special syntax similar to URLs and footnotes at any point in the Markdown document.

+The HTML specification is maintained by the W3C.

+*[HTML]: Hyper Text Markup Language
+*[W3C]: World Wide Web Consortium

 ```
 The HTML specification is maintained by the W3C.